By Star Ortiz

 The world around us

 I like to think that what I write accompanies the precious moments of beginning to know things, nature, and of naming them.
-From this desire to share the wonders of the world was born Colors, a book in which the coloring of the animal and plant world is presented, and on which a silent string of numbers is underlain.
+From this desire to share the wonders of the world was born Colours, a book in which the coloring of the animal and plant world is presented, and on which a silent string of numbers is underlain.

 This is also the case in Everything in its place, a text in which I stopped to play with the surroundings near the home in conjunction with everyday animals.
 For me it was a pleasure to rhyme pairs of places and animals, which the illustrator Pigeon Valdivia He solved so beautifully by placing them all in the corners of a single house.